mortonprod/CleaningWebsite/README.md

 ### Prerequisites

 You will need github and node installed.
+For smoothtransition jquery must be older than 3.0 ajax.success not a function anymore.

 ### Installing